 Discontinue medications that may have precipitated or aggravated haemolysis.

-Avoid transfusions unless absolutely necessary, but they may be essential.
+Avoid transfusions unless absolutely necessary; however, they may be essential.

 In autoimmune haemolytic anaemia, type-matching and cross-matching may be difficult.